Data invariants

 }

 Here, F* is able to prove automatically that (1) the addition doesn't overflow and (2) that the invariant of F is preserved.
-The definition of type F in F* (named t_F) very explicitely requires the invariant as a refinement on v.
+The definition of type F in F* (named t_F) very explicitly requires the invariant as a refinement on v.